Film vs Digital Cinematography: What's the Difference?

 A Creative Playground

-On campus, Film degree students are surrounded by creative environments that are modeled after the real thing, from our Dolby-approved dubbing stage to administrative offices for auditioning talent.
+On campus, Film degree students are surrounded by creative environments that are modeled after the real thing, from our Dolby-approved dubbing stage to a working production office.
 That also includes several professional soundstages where you can film in-studio scenes designed to your exact needs, and with two construction mills, students can also build custom set pieces right on campus.
 In the backlot, outdoor building facades create backdrops for a variety of environments, including a gas station, loading dock, nightclub, and different unique architecture styles from around the world.

 Film Program Director Jeff Planck also encourages students to get involved in some of the other productions happening on campus in one of Full Sail's many entertainment venues and broadcasting studios.
 The Full Sail University Orlando Health Fortress and Full Sail Live Venue, for example, both host several esports events, panels, award shows, and other opportunities to gain behind-the-scenes experience throughout the year.